geoserver/geoserver/doc/en/user/source/extensions/wmts-multidimensional/usage.rst

   </Histogram>

 Note that if an end attribute is specified the bucket matching will be applied on ranges rather than on single values.
-In this case buckets are filled by intersection of ranges' values with bucket limits and not by containment within buckets.
-This is done in order to avoid that some range values are falling outside every bucket but as a side effects the same range can match more than one bucket.
+In this case, buckets are filled by the intersection of ranges' values with bucket limits and not by containment.
+This is done in order to avoid some range values falling outside every bucket, but as a side effect, the same range can match more than one bucket.

 GetFeature
 ^^^^^^^^^^